Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: SeBa and model variations

 \subsection{Supernova and natal kicks}

-The mass of the remnant after black hole formation is computed based on the delayed supernova model from \citet{Fryer_2012}.
-This prescription gives the proto-NS mass and the amount of fallback as a function of CO core mass, which in SeBa is obtained from the fits of \citet{Hurley_2000}.
+The mass of the remnant after core collapse is computed based on the delayed supernova model from \citet{Fryer_2012}.
+This prescription determines the remnant mass as a function of CO core mass, which in \textsc{SeBa} is obtained from the fits of \citet{Hurley_2000}.
 The kick velocity for black holes is calculated as :

-Where $f_b$ is the fallback, $M_{NS}$ is the canonical neutron star mass $M_{NS} = 1.4 M_{\odot}$ and $v_{kick}$ is a random velocity kick drawn from distributions inferred from observations.
-The standard setting in SeBa for $v_{kick}$ is based on \citet{Verbunt2017} .
+Where $f_b$ is the fallback, $M_{NS}$ is the canonical neutron star mass $M_{NS} = 1.4 M_{\odot}$ and $v_{\rm kick}$ is a random velocity kick drawn from the distribution inferred by \citet{Verbunt2017} from proper motion measurements of pulsars.
+The distribution of \citet{Verbunt2017} is a combination of two Maxwellian functions with velocity dispersions of $\sigma$ = 75$\,\rm{km/s}$, and $\sigma$ = 315$\,\rm{km/s}$, and weights of 0.42 and 0.58, respectively.